bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 To find more about the platform, please, visit the pages below:

-:ref:`Architecture` - here the architecture of the Stream Juggler Platform is presented, its components, connections between them, necessary services and other prerequisits for the Platform operation are described.
+:ref:`Architecture` - here the architecture of the Stream Juggler Platform is presented, its components, connections between them, necessary services and other prerequisites for the Platform operation are described.

 :ref:`Modules` - here more information on modules is given: what module types are supported in the Stream Juggler Platform, how they work, etc.